psycopg/psycopg2/doc/src/connection.rst

         Note that the PID belongs to a process executing on the database server host, not the local host!

+        .. warning:: Behaviour of the ``get_backend_pid`` is undefined when connecting to some sort of proxy, like PgBouncer_.

         .. seealso:: libpq docs for `PQbackendPID()`__ for details.

             .. __: https://www.postgresql.org/docs/current/static/libpq-status.html#LIBPQ-PQBACKENDPID